geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 ## What is Google Earth Engine?

-As Gorelick et al (2017) write in the new *[Remote Sensing of the Environment](http://www.sciencedirect.com/science/article/pii/S0034425717302900)* article:
+As Gorelick et al. (2017) write in the new *[Remote Sensing of the Environment](http://www.sciencedirect.com/science/article/pii/S0034425717302900)* article:

 > Google Earth Engine is a cloud-based platform for planetary-scale
 > geospatial analysis that brings Google's massive computational